hasura/graphql-engine/docs/graphql/manual/deployment/index.rst

 - :doc:`Deploy using Docker <deploy/docker>`
 - :doc:`Deploy using Kubernetes <deploy/kubernetes>`

-You can also check :doc:`../guides/deployment/index` for more specific examples.
+You can also check :doc:`Deployment guides <guides/index>` for more specific examples.

 Configuration
 -------------